 Stop the branding

 Why is it possible to sell chocolate, ice cream and bakery products under a single brand, while a telecommunications provider needs different brands?
+In today’s world, branding plays a key role in building a successful business.
 Brands create identification, but they also cost money.
 A lot of money.
 How can companies use their brand portfolio to create value – and how many brands are required to succeed?

 The appeal of the new